Lane Kenworthy, The Good Society

 How well would something like this work in practice?
 Would it yield innovation and economic growth similar to a capitalist financial system but with fewer crises and less income inequality?
 How would it function in the context of a global economy in which firms can, presumably, receive financing from private lenders and investors abroad?
 Because it has never been tried, we have no way of knowing.

 Finance is necessary for a good society, and a decentralized mostly-private financial sector tends to be effective at allocating resources to productive uses.
 The question is whether its drawbacks outweigh its benefits.
 Quite a few contemporary observers appear to believe they do.

 Yet the evidence in the era of financialization gives some reason for optimism.
 Financialization has contributed to rising income inequality, but it is only one of a number of causes.
 It hasn’t reduced business investment in research and development, and it likely hasn’t reduced overall investment.
 It doesn’t appear to have impeded entrepreneurship.
 It doesn’t seem to have fostered harmful short-termism among American companies.
 It has caused economic crises, but economies have recovered and regulation has proven effective at reducing the incidence of crises.
-On the whole, financialization hasn’t reduced economic growth.
+Financialization doesn’t seem to have reduced economic growth.
 And the financial sector doesn’t dominate policymaking.

 There is much we don’t fully understand, and we are by no means safe from the possibility of a future finance-induced catastrophe.
 But we probably don’t need to scrap the current organization of finance and build an entirely different system.
-Continued reform is likely to suffice.
+Continued reform may well suffice.

 The appendix has additional data.